-(10) there is no reason to deny the license as specified in subsections (d)(14) or (x)(9) of this section; and
+(10) there is no reason to deny the license as specified in subsections (d)(15) or (x)(9) of this section; and

 (11) the applicant shall have a current registration with the Secretary of State to conduct business in the state, unless the applicant is exempt.
-All applicants using an assumed name in their application shall file an assumed name certificate with the Secretary of State and/or the office of the county clerk as required under the Business and Commerce Code, Chapter 71.
+All applicants using an assumed name in their application shall file an assumed name certificate as required under the Texas Business and Commerce Code, Chapter 71.

-(f) Radiation safety officer.
+(f) RSO .

-(1) An RSO shall be designated for every license issued by the agency.
-A single individual may be designated as RSO for more than one license if authorized by the agency.
+(1) An RSO shall be designated for every license issued by the department .
+A single individual may be designated as RSO for more than one license if authorized by the department .

 (2) The RSO's documented qualifications shall include as a minimum: